Extinction Cycle

 Timeline placement

 The story belongs during the early collapse and Fort Bragg fallout, around Extinction Edge and the main-series transition from public-health crisis to military-family catastrophe.
-It should sit beside Fort Bragg rather than after the war.
 In reading order, it has the greatest emotional force once readers know Horn but before or beside the later captures of Tasha and Jenny.

 Major characters and changes